Eugene2799/fastclick/README.md

 ## Examples ##

-FastClick is designed to cope with many different browser oddities.
+FastClickForApp is designed to cope with many different browser oddities.
 Here are some examples to illustrate this:

-* [basic use](http://ftlabs.github.com/fastclick/examples/layer.html) showing the increase in perceived responsiveness
+* [basic use](http://Eugene2799.github.com/fastclick/examples/layer.html) showing the increase in perceived responsiveness
-* [triggering focus](http://ftlabs.github.com/fastclick/examples/focus.html) on an input element from a `click` handler
+* [triggering focus](http://Eugene2799.github.com/fastclick/examples/focus.html) on an input element from a `click` handler
-* [input element](http://ftlabs.github.com/fastclick/examples/input.html) which never receives clicks but gets fast focus
+* [input element](http://Eugene2799.github.com/fastclick/examples/input.html) which never receives clicks but gets fast focus

 ## Tests ##